 - Flat area well graded area for games such as bocce and croquet, etc.

-- Enlarged sports court with doubled ended game opportunities.
+- Enhanced sports court with doubled ended game opportunities.

 - Split rail fence which helps to visually create a family zone surrounding the playground.

 - Opportunity for community art initiatives (entry posts at the family zone and mural on the park building).